Teluk Intan: Indian Muslim Mosque of Teluk Intan

 One of three original mosques in Teluk Intan to serve muslims, this is the only mosque that featured sermons in Tamil and was a focal point for Indian Muslims in earlier years of Teluk Anson.

-Masjid As-Saadah, Kampong Bahagia
+Masjid As-Saadah, Kampung Bahagia

 One of the most active mosques in Teluk Intan.
 This mosque is well known with its daily religious and charitable activities.

+Teluk Intan Firefly Marvels River Cruise

+A guided river cruise along Sungai Perak.
+The river cruise covers a view of flocks of herons returning at dusk on an island known as Pulau Bangau.
+Furthermore, there is mangrove flora and fauna, fireflies at dusk, and a sunken ship boiler during low tide.

 Education

 There are two public university branch campuses located in Teluk Intan.
 The campuses are Universiti Teknologi Mara Teluk Intan Campus for Faculty of Medicine UiTM completed in October 2010 and Universiti Kebangsaan Malaysia Teluk Intan Campus of Faculty of Medicine UKM.
 Both are located beside Teluk Intan Hospital.

 Other higher education is currently provided by the Teluk Intan Community College (established 2001) and the Teluk Intan Hospital is used as a teaching hospital by the Universiti Kuala Lumpur Royal College of Medicine Perak.

+Sultan Idris Education University (UPSI) Vocational & Technical Education Faculty Teluk Intan Campus is under construction.
+It is expected to open in 2028.

 Being one of the principal towns in the Hilir Perak, Teluk Intan has over 100 primary schools and more than 20 secondary schools.
 Schools in established prior to the Independence of Malaya in 1957 include: